x-team/resources/elm-resources.md

-# Best Elm Resources · Curated by X-Teamers
+# Elm Resources · Curated by X-Teamers

 # Table of contents: